How to collect HAProxy metrics

 timeout is useful if you plan on using the socket interactively.
 For the curious, the

-mode 600 level admin parameters tell HAProxy to set the permissions of the socket to allow only the owner to read and write to it (
+mode 660 level admin parameters tell HAProxy to set the permissions of the socket to allow only the owner and members of the owner’s group to read and write to it (

 Accessing HAProxy’s interface requires a means to communicate with the socket, and the popular netcat tool is perfect for the job.
 Most *NIX platforms have a version of